d2l-ai/d2l-vi/chapter_multilayer-perceptrons/dropout.md

 # Dropout
-:label:`chapter_dropout`
+:label:`sec_dropout`

-Just now, we introduced the classical approach of regularizing statistical models by penalyzing the $\ell_2$ norm of the weights.
+Just now, we introduced the classical approach of regularizing statistical models by penalizing the $\ell_2$ norm of the weights.
 In probabilistic terms, we could justify this technique by arguing that we have assumed a prior belief